GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Introduction

-The remainder of the paper is organized as follows.
-Section~\ref{sec:sthmc} presents the GIST sampling framework for self-tuning HMC samplers.
-In the context of adaptively sampling path lengths, Section~\ref{sec:pathlength} considers some fundamental special cases of GIST samplers including randomized HMC (Section~\ref{ex:exact_rHMC}), NUTS (Section~\ref{sec:NUTS}), and the Apogee-to-Apogee Path Sampler (Section~\ref{sec:Apogee-to-Apogee}).
-Section~\ref{sec:nealsexample} compares GIST samplers for path-length adaptation in the continuous-time context applied to a truncation of an infinite-dimensional Gaussian target measure.
-Section~\ref{sec:step-distro} considers path-length adaptation in the discrete-time context, and presents several concrete proposals for sampling the number of leapfrog steps based on the current position and momentum given a fixed step size and mass matrix.
-Section~\ref{sec:experiments} describes a novel sampler for adapting path lengths along with experimental evaluation and an empirical comparison to NUTS.
+Sections~\ref{sec:nealsexample} and~\ref{sec:step-distro} are devoted to numerical illustrations and practical implementations of GIST.
+Section~\ref{sec:nealsexample} compares GIST samplers in the context of an ill-conditioned Gaussian target measure.
+Section~\ref{sec:step-distro} considers path-length adaptation in the discrete-time context, and presents several concrete proposals for sampling the number of leapfrog steps based on the current position and momentum -- holding step size and mass matrix fixed.
+Section~\ref{sec:experiments} empirically demonstrates that the current implementation of NUTS in Stan \cite{betancourt2017conceptual} only slightly outperforms a much simpler alternative.